TeslaNeuro/Phase-Synchronizer/Firmware/READme.md

 - Optimized for small phase corrections (0-5 degrees)
 - Tuned for 1000Hz signals (adjustable in code)

-## Contributing

-Currently not accepting contributions as this is a protected prototype.

 ## License

 Custom License Protected - All rights reserved by Arshia Keshvari